Simpson Gumpertz & Heger: Financial development

 Under the leadership of Glenn R. Bell as chief executive officer from 1995 through 2016, SGH experienced dramatic growth.
 In his tenure, the firm expanded from two offices with $14 million in annual revenue to six offices and nearly $104 million in revenue.
 According to a 2007 interview, the company's revenues grew 15–20 percent annually the last 5–10 years.
 In addition to daily corporate management, Glenn led strategic planning, rebranding, and company reorganization – while maintaining the best of its existing culture with low staff turnover.
-Charles J. Russo took over as CEO on January 1, 2017.
-As of January 1, 2022 James Parker is serving as Chief Executive Officer (CEO) and Niklas Vigener is serving as Chief Technical Officer (CTO).
+Charles J. Russo took over as CEO in January 2017.
+As of January 2022 James Parker is Chief Executive Officer (CEO) and Niklas Vigener is Chief Technical Officer (CTO).

 From 2001 to 2005, SGH increased total revenues more than 72.2 percent.
 By 2006, SGH had become a $50 million, 300-person firm, with the Waltham office accounting for $30 million and 160 employees.
 Revenue increased 25 percent from 2006 to 2007, while revenue from the New York office doubled between 2006 and 2007.
 Total billings for fiscal 2007 amounted to approximately $70 million (up from $37.1 million in 2003, $46.5 million in 2005, and $56.7 million in 2006).
 One factor widely credited with contributing to SGH's growth was a new marketing strategy which introduced the company to a nationwide audience through seminars, publications, and newsletters.